Eric Esrailian: Producer

-In 2015, Esrailian was announced as a manager and producer for Kirk Kerkorian's production company which was set up to raise awareness about the Armenian genocide using a scripted film and documentary combination — Survival Pictures.
+In 2015, Esrailian was announced as a manager and producer for Kirk Kerkorian's production company which was set up to raise awareness about the Armenian genocide using a scripted film and documentary combination – Survival Pictures.
 He produced The Promise with Mike Medavoy.
 The epic film stars Golden Globe Award nominee Oscar Isaac and Academy Award and Golden Globe Award winner Christian Bale.
 In 2017, he produced Intent To Destroy with Joe Berlinger and Chip Rosenbloom.
 In 2019, Intent To Destroy was nominated for an Emmy for Outstanding Historical Documentary by the National Academy of Television Arts & Sciences (NATAS).

 In 2019, Esrailian and his partners at Forgotten Man Films launched SOMM TV, a streaming service with original series, films, and masterclasses dedicated to food and wine.

-In 2021, Esrailian produced Francesco (2020 film) about Pope Francis directed by Evgeny Afineevsky and distributed by Discovery+.
+In 2021, Esrailian produced Francesco about Pope Francis directed by Evgeny Afineevsky and distributed by Discovery+.
 The film also features Pope Francis' statements about the Armenian Genocide and pilgrimage to Armenia in 2016.
 In November 2021, Pope Francis awarded Esrailian with the Benemerenti Medal in Vatican City for his humanitarian efforts.
 He became the first person of Armenian descent to receive the honor.

+In 2022, he produced Aurora's Sunrise about Armenian Genocide survivor Aurora Mardiganian.
+In 2024, he was named a co-founder of the Aurora Prize for Awakening Humanity alongside Noubar Afeyan.
+The prize is named after Mardiganian and is a global humanitarian award recognizing individuals for humanitarian work.